edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 ![inference](assets/inference.gif)

-## Going further: Send your inference over BLE
+## Going further: Send your inference over Bluetooth

-If you want to go further and send your inference results over BLE (Bluetooth Low Energy), open the `inference-over-ble.ino` arduino sketch under `arduino-examples/inference-over-ble` folder.
+If you want to go further and send your inference results over Bluetooth Low Energy, open the `inference-over-bluetooth.ino` arduino sketch under `arduino-examples/inference-over-bluetooth` folder.

 Compile the sketch and deploy it on your MicroMod processor.
 On the serial monitor, you will see something similar to this: